AdamFariello/Trump_Tweets_Analysis/README.md

 This project was done individually
 -- part 1 and 7, plus misc. blocks (such as the "insert name" block) -- have been removed to focus on parts 2 - 6.

 ---

 # Description
 The notebook imports a csv of Trumps Tweets (Jan.
 1, 2016 - Oct.
 16, 2018).
-Then the following actions, (without any order, nor equal amount of times):
+Then the following actions were *taken:

 - Clean data
 - Reformat/alter the data
 - Make new dataframes and series from that data
 - Present data (using print, show(), or graphing library(s) such as seaborn)

-*(The data collected was scraped before Elon Musks purchase of Twitter).*
+**The steps above were done without a particular order, nor equal amount of times*

 ---